Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Cetaphil Gentle Cleanser

 Cetaphil's cleanser is famously gentle.
 Non-foaming formula means zero stripping of natural oils.
 Perfect for eczema, rosacea, or post-procedure skin.
 The formula is SO minimal that it almost feels like not much is happening—but that's the point.
-You're not disrupting your barrier. highly rated by customers.
+You're not disrupting your barrier.
+Well-reviewed on Amazon.
 This is dermatology gold for people with compromised skin.
 Cost is ridiculous (under $10).
 Pairs perfectly with any treatment serum.

 People wanting deep cleansing action (too gentle), those with oily skin needing stronger cleansing, anyone wanting to avoid the "barely there" feel